johndoe31415/cm3test/README.md

 # cm3test
 Very simple hello world example for Cortex-M3 STM32F103C8T6.
-It fires up the PLL to 48 MHz and creates a "blinky" on PB0, PB1 and PB2.
+It fires up the PLL to 72 MHz from an 8 MHz HSE and creates a "blinky" on PB0, PB1 and PB2.

 ## Usage
 First, you need to download the STM32F10x standard peripheral library as a ZIP